 This includes a healthy, safe, delicious, fair food system for all.
 Whole Healthy Group LLC works with for profits and nonprofits.
 More and more companies, and especially startups, understand that consumers want whole health, as well as transparency and authenticity from the companies they buy from.

 We help you make this happen.

-Diane Hatz is a social entrepreneur working to create a more healthful, sustainable, equitable world, with a strong focus on food and farming.
+Diane Hatz is a social entrepreneur and creative changemaker working to build a more healthful, sustainable, equitable world, with a focus on food and farming.

-As CEO & founder of Whole Healthy Group LLC, Hatz consults and develops creative projects to motivate people to take action to create a better world, whether through more healthful eating, becoming more socially aware, or through taking actions that create positive change.
+As CEO & founder of Whole Healthy Group LLC, Diane consults and develops creative projects to motivate people to take action to create a better world.
 She helps individuals, companies and organizations strategize, raise awareness and educate others through planning and hosting events as well as developing and implementing various marketing and social impact campaigns.
 In 2018-2019, she was an Impact Producer at Participant, the film company behind Food, Inc.

-As founder & executive director of the nonprofit Change Food, Hatz aggregates the best of the best already working toward healthy food change, amplifies their voices through events and programs, and advances the work and the goal of the food movement – to provide healthy, safe, delicious, fair food for ALL.
-She is a bridge builder and connector, bringing together various aspects of a field or movement in order to foster collaboration and create more powerful change.
+As founder & executive director of the nonprofit Change Food®, Diane aggregated the best of the best already working toward healthy food change, amplified their voices through events and programs, and advanced the work and the goal of the food movement – to provide healthy, safe, delicious, fair food to everyone.
+Her project “Plant Eat Share” promoted efforts in communities worldwide to grow and provide free food to neighbors.

-Previously, Diane worked at the GRACE Communications Foundation for 12 years, where she founded and directed the hugely successful consumer education program Sustainable Table; was executive producer of The Meatrix movies, critically acclaimed, award-winning animated films on factory farming; and was the founder and director of the online sustainable food directory the Eat Well Guide.
+Diane previously worked at GRACE (now the GRACE Communications Foundation) where she helped build the organization by founding and directing the hugely successful consumer education program Sustainable Table; was executive producer and marketing director of The Meatrix movies, critically acclaimed, award-winning animated films on factory farming; and founded and directed the online sustainable food directory the Eat Well Guide.